 The mapNode (n_1, n) procedure is invoked whenever the algorithm maps a node n_1 from the incoming graph to a node n in the new graph.
 It first updates the escape function $e_M(n)$ to reflect any new escape information.
 It then maps new inside edges both to and from n to reflect the corresponding inside edges from the incoming graph.
-Rule 5 is the only constraint that maps inside edges from the incoming graph into the new graph.
-Because all insertions of inside edges into the new graph take place inside mapNode, it is responsible for ensuring that the new graph contains the right inside edges.
+Rule 5 is the only constraint that maps inside edges from the ininside edges into the new graph take place inside mapNode, it is responsible for ensuring that the new graph contains the right inside edges.

 The control structure of the algorithm is based on three worklists.
 Each worklist corresponds to one of the rules that map nodes from the incoming graph to the new graph.
-Each worklist entry contains a node n from the new graph and an edge $\langle \langle n_1, f \rangle, n_2 \rangle$ from the incoming graph.
+Each worklist entry contains a node n from the new graph and an edge $\langle \langle n_1, \mathbf{f} \rangle, n_2 \rangle$ from the incoming graph.
 All worklist entries have the property that $n \in \mu(n_1)$.